Aetherinox/csf-firewall/docs/docs/install/integrations/abuseipdb.md

 While the free tier of AbuseIPDB is a great way to get started, one of the most valuable advantages of becoming a paid supporter is access to the **[Blacklist](https://www.abuseipdb.com/account/blacklist)** customization tools.

+This section outlines some of the best features associated with AbuseIPDB paid plans.

 ### Confidence Levels

 <br />